 If you have another school system you’d like to add, please get in touch.
 The more complete this comparison table is, the more useful it will be to more parents navigating between different education systems.

 There is an added caveat regarding the age column.
-If you are moving from Europe/America and your child moves to a South African school, the grade your child will go into depends upon when your child’s birthday falls.
+If you are moving from Europe/America and your child moves to a Southern hemisphere school (including South Africa, Australia and New Zeeland), the grade your child will go into depends upon when your child’s birthday falls.

 In Europe/US the academic year runs from August/September – to June/July.
 In South Africa and other southern hemisphere countries, the academic year runs from January to December.
 So, for example, if your child is 11 and turns 12 in October, they would currently be in Grade 5 in the US system, but will have already moved to Grade 6 in January in the SA system.